MoldRANGE™ Local Climate Report

 The actual outdoor air sample data from matching local climate codes in each state are then compiled in a manner relating typical spore concentrations and frequency of occurrence.

 We mapped NOAA's database of weather and geography to our proprietary database of outdoor spore trap samples with known zip codes.
-We assessed and analyzed our patent-pending system using orthogonal array experimental design techniques.
+We assessed and analyzed our patented system using orthogonal array experimental design techniques.
 We then compared the results to the typical ranges of spore types found when grouping zip codes using the Köppen-Geiger climate classification system – one of the most widely used systems for classifying the world's climates.
 The Eurofins EMLab Climate codes showed improved granularity and refinement of the zip code groupings, implying a better representation of the expected range of spore types to be found within an individual zip code.
 After performing months of rigorous testing, quality control, and data validation, MoldRANGE™ Local Climate utilizes over 585 million data points from NOAA's database of weather and geography combined with over 180,000 zip code-based outdoor spore trap samples from our proprietary database.

 Like the original MoldRANGE™, MoldRANGE™ Local Climate helps you: